Home Buying

 WA stamp duty exemptions and concessions

 • First home buyers.
 There are stamp duty exemptions and concessions available to first home buyers in WA when they purchase a property as their primary residence.
-Whether you qualify for an exemption or a concession will depend on the property's value.
+Whether you qualify for an exemption, or a concession will depend on the property's value.

 • Family farms.
 If you're using the property for the purpose of primary production, you are free to transfer the property to another family member and are exempt from stamp duty.